minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/informational_requirements.rst

    Push-pull configuration enables GPIO pins to actively drive both high and low states.

-   This is suitable for connecting directly to LEDs or other components requiring strong drive signals.

-   Configuration is performed using the GPIOx_OTYPER register.

 .. req:: Open-Drain Output Configuration
    :id: REQ_INT3_1731028675